 But, if we are being honest, it's the sequels and remasters that got us really excited.
 These include Hitman III, Demon Souls, an enhanced version of GTA V, a new OddWorld (Soulstorm), LittleBigPlanet's Sackboy in a new adventure and a brilliant look at Resident Evil VIII.

 While the actual tech was light on the ground, we did find out that there will be two versions of the console - one with a Blu-ray drive and one that is digital only.
 Price and actual release date are still a mystery.

 The good news is, we already know a lot about the tech inside, thanks to previous Sony reveals.

-Mark Cerny, PlayStation’s ‘lead system architect’ unveiled the new core details in a livestream for game developers, revealing the tech that will impact how we play for the next few years and beyond.
+Mark Cerny, PlayStation’s ‘lead system architect’ unveiled the new core details in a livestream back in March for game developers, revealing the tech that will impact how we play for the next few years and beyond.

 The ‘Knack’ developer explained that the idea behind the PS5’s design is to “balance evolution and revolution”.